TerranMechworks/mech3doc/docs/gamez-files.md

     material_info: u32,
 }

-type PolygonInfosMW = [PolygonInfoMW; polygon_count];
+type PolygonInfosMw = [PolygonInfoMw; polygon_count];
 ```

 The vertex info field is a compound field, and could also be read as u8 values.
 The lower byte can be masked via `vertex_info & 0xFF`, and provides the number of vertices in the polygon.
-This must be greater than zero (0), since every polygon must have at least one vertex, and therefore the vertices pointer, colours pointer, and an unknown pointer are also non-zero/non-null.
+This must be greater than or equal to three (3), since every polygon must have at least three vertices, and therefore the vertices pointer, colours pointer, and an unknown pointer are also non-zero/non-null.

 There are additionally two flags, an unknown flag masked with `(vertex_info & 0x100) != 0` and the normals flag masked with `(vertex_info & 0x200) != 0`.
 The use of the unknown flag is predictably unknown.
 The normals flag indicates whether the polygon has normals.
 Additionally, whether the polygon has UVs is determined by whether the UV pointer is non-zero/non-null.
 It's unclear why the normals pointer doesn't do this and a flag was used.

 The material index indicates which material the polygon uses.
 The material info is currently unknown.

 After all the polygon information has been read, the polygon data is read.